mcamp/VizRob/_docs/overview.md

 ## Static View

 The static view visualization represents the machine as a graph.
 Nodes represent states and directed edges are their transitions.
 A green border around a state indicates the presence of a nested machine.
-The machine name is located on the top-left corner.

 ![Static View]({{ "/img/vizrob/static.png" | absolute_url }} "Static View")